quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

-* ack_only: A boolean that indicates whether a packet only contains an ACK, ACK_ECN or PADDING frame(s).
+* ack_only: A boolean that indicates whether a packet only contains an ACK or PADDING frame(s).
 If true, it is still expected an ack will be received for this packet, but it is not retransmittable.

 * in_flight: A boolean that indicates whether the packet counts towards